-Performance reviews, also called appraisals, are one of various performance management tools that aim to ensure employees’ performance contributes to business objectives.
-They should be used as part of a holistic approach to managing performance.
-The value of annual performance reviews has increasingly been challenged in recent years in favour of more regular ‘performance conversations’.
-However, performance feedback remains a crucial aspect of the performance management cycle.
+Performance reviews, also called appraisals, form part of a holistic approach to managing performance.
+The value of annual reviews has increasingly been challenged in recent years in favour of more regular conversations, but even so, performance appraisal remains a crucial aspect of the performance management cycle.

 What is a performance review?

 Performance reviews are one important element in the broader set of processes that make up performance management.
-It’s a means for managers and their employees to review and discuss the latter’s performance.
-Its purpose can be to identify areas for growth and improvement and inform suitable development plans.
-Alternatively, it can inform administrative decisions on contractual aspects of employment, such as pay, bonuses, promotions or termination.
-Both are valid uses of performance reviews, but it can help to keep them separate.
+Their purpose is to identify areas for growth and improvement and inform suitable development plans; or inform administrative decisions on contractual aspects of employment (such as pay, bonuses, promotions or redundancy).

 There’s been much debate in recent years about whether traditional approaches to appraisal are fit for purpose.
 Some have argued that performance management should be abandoned wholesale, but often the detail of what’s proposed does not match the rhetoric of such headline grabbing statements.
 Typically, the practical changes recommended revise or overhaul performance management rather than scrapping it.